2023 FIFA Beach Soccer World Cup qualification (UEFA)

 The 2023 FIFA Beach Soccer World Cup European Qualifiers was a beach soccer tournament contested by European beach soccer national teams who are members of UEFA.
 The tournament decided the four qualifiers that will go to the 2023 FIFA Beach Soccer World Cup in the United Arab Emirates.
 This event took place from 2–9 July in Baku, Azerbaijan.
 The tournament was multi-stage, consisting of a pre-qualifier, final group stage round, and a knockout stage with placement matches.

 Spain were the defending champions of the tournament after winning the 2021 edition, but were unable to defend their title as they lost in the FIFA Beach Soccer World Cup play-offs to Italy.
 There were no semifinals and finals, unlike in 2021; the tournament concluded after the quarterfinals, the winners of which earned UEFA's four bids to the 2023 FIFA Beach Soccer World Cup.
 These bids were won by Italy, Belarus, Ukraine, and Portugal.
 Olli Romrig of Germany finished as the leading goalscorer with ten goals, ahead of Denmark's Axel Damm and Switzerland's Noël Ott, both of whom finished runners-up with seven goals.

 Format

-The competition will begin with a pre-qualifier stage from July 2 – July 4.
+The competition began with a pre-qualifier stage from July 2 to 4.

-The final stage will be held from July 5 – July 9.
+The final stage was held from July 5 to 9.

 The 16 teams will be split into four groups of four.
 Teams will three points for a win in normal time, two points for a win in extra-time, and one point for a win on penalties.
 The top two finishers in each group will go through to the knockout phase.
 Thereafter, quarter-finals, semi-finals, a third-place play-off and final will unfold.